Mosadoluwa-A/Team-Lamarck/README.md

 - `@Korede`
-- Student,
+- Pharmacist, X-Mafem Pharmacy
-- Interested in
+- Interested in drug research and drug development
 - 👋👉https://www.linkedin.com/in/olukorede-damilola-243a40131